 The consolidated financial statements reflect management's assessment of the impact of the Russian business environment on the operations and the financial position of the Group.
+The management believes the described above will not negatively effect the business, including financial position.
 The future business environment may differ from management's assessment.